-I'm an applied microeconomist, and my primary research focuses on the study of structural changes in education markets, with special emphasis on Latin America.
+I'm an applied microeconomist.
+My primary research focuses on structural changes in education markets, with special emphasis on Latin America.

-I'm an Assistant Professor of Economics at Columbia University and a Research Fellow at the Institute of Labor Economics (IZA).
-I completed my PhD at Stanford in 2022 and spent one year as a postdoc at UC Berkeley.
-You can reach me at seb.otero@columbia.edu
+I'm an Assistant Professor of Economics at Columbia University.
+I am also a Faculty Research Fellow at NBER and a Research Affiliate at IZA.
+I completed my PhD at Stanford in 2022 and spent a year as a postdoctoral researcher at UC Berkeley.
+You can reach me at so2699 [at] columbia [dot] edu.

-I'm an applied microeconomist and my research focuses on the study of firms and education policy, with special emphasis on Latin America. .
+I'm an applied microeconomist.
+My primary research focuses on structural changes in education markets, with special emphasis on Latin America.

 1. Equilibrium Effects of Food Labeling Policies